SolomonFoskaay/cadence-edao-bootcamp-quest/Chapter5/Day3.md

 #### QUESTION 1:
 What does "force casting" with as! do?
 Why is it useful in our Collection?
 #### ANSWER:
+Forcasting with as! is used to downcast data.

+It is useful in our Collection because it ensures and protect our Collection from been dilluted with other NFTs from other NFT collections.
+It downcast the recieved/deposited NFT to ensure it confirm only to the specific NFT type our collection was created for.
+And if its from another NFT collection, it panic and abort the deposite to our Collection.

  <hr>